CaseyBennington/Quiz-App/README.md

 FEWD Quiz App

-WWII Quiz application for FEWD.
+WWII Quiz application that asks the user a questions about WWII and grades their responses.

 [Play the game.](http://caseybennington.github.io/Quiz-App/)